 Why the Test is Performed

-- Monitor someone who has a problem with the parathyroid gland, which helps control calcium levels in the blood and urine.
+- Monitor someone who has an overactive parathyroid gland, which helps control calcium level in the blood and urine.

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.

 A high level of urine calcium (above 300 mg/day) may be due to:

 - High vitamin D level

 - Leaking of calcium from the kidneys into the urine, which may cause calcium kidney stones

 - Too much production of parathyroid hormone (PTH) by the parathyroid glands in the neck (hyperparathyroidism)

 - Use of loop diuretics (most commonly furosemide, torsemide, or bumetanide)